 Frequently Asked Questions

-Here are the answers to some of the most common queries about flocked or frosted Christmas trees.
+Here are answers to some of the most common questions about flocked and frosted Christmas trees.

 What Is the Difference Between Flocked and Frosted?

-Flocked trees have a heavier coating of artificial snow that resembles freshly fallen snow, while frosted trees have a lighter, more subtle dusting that gives the effect of a light frost or icy glaze.
+Flocked trees have a heavier coating of artificial snow that resembles freshly fallen snow.
+Frosted trees feature a lighter, more subtle dusting that creates the look of a light frost or icy glaze.

-What Are the Benefits of Flocked Christmas Trees?
+What Are the Pros and Cons of Flocked Christmas Trees?

-What Does Flocking Mean on a Christmas Tree?
+What Does “Flocked” Mean on a Christmas Tree?

 Enchant loved ones with Balsam Hill’s frosted Christmas trees this season.
 Click the button below to browse our full selection on our website.